EliahKagan/userstyles/README.md

 - New user styles, if any, are likely to go here.
 - It&rsquo;s a pain to deal with multiple separate gists that are all conceptually part of the same project.
-- Commits from the gists have been rebased to contain actual descriptions of what they did.
-This is mostly valuable for the Wikipedia user style, since the CSS itself (rather than the README) went through twelve commits.
+- Commits from the gists have been rebased so their commit messages describe what they did.
+This is mostly valuable for the [Wikipedia user style](wikipedia.org/), since the CSS itself (rather than the README) went through twelve commits.